devsecops/defcon-workshop/section-2/README.md

 ## Overview
-In this section,
+In this section, we will
-1. We will briefly discuss the various Google Cloud Platform (GCP) web services.
+1. Briefly discuss the various Google Cloud Platform (GCP) web services.
-2. We will cover the basic concepts of [Kubernetes](https://kubernetes.io/).
+2. Cover the basic concepts of [Kubernetes](https://kubernetes.io/).
-3. We will deploy our first Kubernetes (K8S) cluster locally using [Minikube](https://github.com/kubernetes/minikube).
+3. Deploy our first Kubernetes (K8S) cluster locally using [Minikube](https://github.com/kubernetes/minikube).
-4. We will deploy our first Kubernetes (K8S) cluster remotely on GCP.
+4. Deploy our first Kubernetes (K8S) cluster remotely on GCP.

-## GCP Web Services overview
+## GCP Web Services overview (only the ones we will be using)
-* Google Compute Engine (GCE) - like AWS EC2.
 * Google Container Engine (GKE) - Runs containers on a cluster.
 Entire backend is based on Kubernetes.
 * Google BigQuery - Query large amounts of data real quick.
 Append only.
-* Google Cloud Storage (GCS) - like AWS S3.
 * Google Container Registry (GCR) - Registry/Repository to store Docker images used in a GCP account
 * Google PubSub - Messaging system.
 Publisher/Subscription model.
     * Publish messages to a topic